JoelChambers/simpleton/README.md

 simpleton
 =========

 A simple tool to check that your services are up.
-About as braindead as it gets, but better than nothing. ;-)
+About as braindead as it gets, but hopefully better than nothing. ;-)

 Installation